xpeng-26/Erdos_Finance_LLM_Project/README.md

   - **DDQN**: Double DQN implemented with PyTorch for discrete-action single-asset trading.
   - **PPO** & **A2C**: Policy-based methods from Stable Baselines3.
   - **Trading Environments**: Built with Gymnasium for single-asset (`trading-v0`) and portfolio (`trading-port-v0`) scenarios.

+## Trading environment
+We use the **net asset value (NAV)** and the **Sharpe Ratio** as our evaluation metric.
+The trading rules are as follows:
+- We start at day 1 with NAV 1;
+- Everyday our observation space will be the techinical indicators and the LLM news factors;
+- At the end of the day, we will re-allocate the asset to all of the stocks.
+Here we allow shortselling.
+Mathematically, we will calculate the new weights of every stocks and normalize the sum of the weight to be between -1 and 1;
+- The strategy return will be computed using the next-day market return times the weights;
+- The NAV will be updated by multiplying the previous NAV with one plus the strategy return;
+- The Sharpe ratio will be computed using the daily return information of the trading strategy.

 ## Experiment and Results